Rise to Success: Career Highlights of Jung-hoo Lee

 From career breakthroughs to professional milestones, explore how Jung-hoo Lee made an impact.

 Jung-hoo Lee is a South Korean professional baseball outfielder currently playing for the San Francisco Giants in MLB.
 Prior to joining the Giants, he played in the KBO League for the Kiwoom Heroes.
-He is a highly regarded player known for his hitting ability.
+He is a notable figure in professional baseball, transitioning from the KBO to MLB.

 2016: KBO League Draft

-In 2016, Jung-hoo Lee was selected by the Nexen Heroes in the KBO League draft as an infielder.
+In 2016, the Nexen Heroes selected Jung-hoo Lee in the KBO League draft as an infielder, marking the beginning of his professional baseball career.

 2017: Asia Professional Baseball Championship